Do Go On - 350 - Arctic Badass Peter Freuchen

 Holy shit.

-and punched all these people having cardiac arrest
+She could have gone around individually and punched all these people having cardiac arrest

-until their hearts started beating out.
+until their heart started beating up.

 But she did even more than that.